yyang/edx-platform/docs/en_us/course_authors/source/releasing_course/set_content_releasedates.rst

 .. note::
   For courses created before January 14, 2014, when you create a new section or subsection, the default release date is January 1, 1970.
-This means that public units are immediately published, and you must change this date to the future to prevent students from viewing the content.
+This meant that public units are immediately published, and you must change this date to the future to prevent students from viewing the content.